CleanroomMC/GroovyScript-Docs/docs/groovyscript/mods/thaumcraft/arcaneworkbench.md

         aspect(String, int)
         ```

     - `#!groovy byte`.
 Sets if the recipe is removed.
 A value of 1 removes by the output, and a value of 2 removes by the resource location.
+(Default `0`).

         ```groovy
         replace()
         ```

     - `#!groovy boolean`.
 Sets if the recipe is horizontally mirrored.
+(Default `false`).

         ```groovy
         mirrored()